kiith-sa/ICE/doc/html/_sources/modding_reference/component_volume.txt

 Volume component
 ================

-A volume component defines physical volume taken up by an entity.
-This used for collision detection.
+A volume component defines physical volume of an entity.
+This is used for collision detection.
 If volumes of two entities intersect, and at least one of them has a :ref:`modding_reference/component_collidable` (e.g.  projectile(not collidable) and ship(collidable) or ship and ship (both collidable)), collision response (such as a warhead) goes into effect.

 Example::